IBM/dbb/Templates/Common-Backend-Scripts/README.md

 ---------- | ----------------------------------------------------------------------------------------
 buildRootDir | Absolute path to define the root workspace directory for pipeline executions, e.q. `/usr/pipeline/workspace`.
 Pipeline configurations can only pass a unique relative workspace. logsDir | A relative directory name for logs and temporary outputs.
-Default: logs zAppBuild settings | Multiple settings for zAppBuild, like path and credentials UCD settings | Multiple settings for UCD server, like URL and credentials Wazi Deploy settings | Multiple settings for Wazi Deploy Generation, Deployment and Evidence Requests commands
+Default: logs zAppBuild and zBuilder settings | Multiple settings for zAppBuild, like path and credentials UCD settings | Multiple settings for UCD server, like URL and credentials Wazi Deploy settings | Multiple settings for Wazi Deploy Generation, Deployment and Evidence Requests commands